AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/content-formats.md

 Use a bulleted list when a sentence includes a series or especially when it includes a series of complex phrases or clauses.

-Breaking up items in a series into lists will enhance readability for Magento users and enable them to better scan and find information.
+Breaking up items in a series into lists will enhance readability for users and enable them to better scan and find information.

 Use these rules for lists: